RafaRemote/rafaremote/README.md

-### Hi there 👋
+<h1 align="center">👋 Hi there! </h1>

-## I am a Junior Python Web Developper
+## I am Raphael, a Junior Python Developer!

 ### Current situation:

 - 🔭 currently looking for a 100% remote job
 - living in 🇫🇷
-- as long as english 🇬🇧 is the common language:
-- I am ready to work for a company from anywhere in the world 🌍
+- as long as english 🇬🇧 is the common work language I am ready to work for a company from anywhere in the world 🌍

 ### Diplomas: